 For individuals and brands, alike, one of their main concerns about having a social media presence is that they will somehow manage to offend people or a group of people by ‘saying the wrong thing’.
-Adding fuel to the fire are the stories of people losing their jobs and companies losing business or even having to shut down their online platforms to escape the backlash.
+Adding fuel to the fire are the stories of people losing their jobs and companies losing business or even having to shut down their online platforms to escape the backlash of so-called “cancel culture”.

 The more worrying element of these stories is that they’ve usually begun with a seemingly innocuous post, tweet or comment and by having just one person ‘take it the wrong way’, utter chaos has ensued.
 Here’s our guide to not offending anyone on social media.